-From July 2nd to July 11th, Executive Director Mike Riediger, along with Tanelle Bolt of Rad Society and Ethan Krueger will be embarking on a journey the will take them from Revelstoke, BC to Nelson, BC, by way of Crank and Paddle.
+On July 2nd Executive Director Mike Riediger, along with Tanelle Bolt of Rad Society and Ethan Krueger embarked on a journey that took them from Revelstoke, BC to Nelson, BC, by way of Crank and Paddle.
 This adventure is part of a documentary short which will explore the idea of “What If”.
 This theme was chosen not only to help the broader public see past their initial stigma of persons with disabilities, but also offer inspiration to those dreaming of connecting or reconnecting with the outdoors.

-If you would like to donate to the Trek or to help with programming of adaptive outdoor sport in BC, please contact firstname.lastname@example.org.
+If you would like to donate to the Trek, Documentary or to help with programming of adaptive outdoor sport in BC, please contact firstname.lastname@example.org.
 Tax receipts are available.

 One thought on “Adaptive Trek || “What IF?””